Julie Daniels

 Highway Code Rule: 116

 If you just witnessed or happen to come across an accident on your journey, it’s a good idea to turn your hazard lights on to temporarily warn other drivers behind you of a hazard or obstruction ahead.
-However, the Highway Code clearly states that you should only use them long enough to ensure your warning has been observed, and to not use them while driving for any other reason warning other road users of upcoming hazards.

-Reversing in one way street
+Reversing in a one-way street

 Highway Code Rule: 203